 EPC devices can also be programmed by third-party flash programmers or on-board processors using the external flash interface.
 Programming files (.pof) can be converted to a Hexadecimal (Intel-Format) File (.hexout) using the Quartus II Convert Programming Files utility, for use with the programmers or processors.

-You can also program the EPC devices using the Quartus II software, the Altera Programming Unit (APU), and the appropriate configuration device programming adapter.
-Table 12 lists which programming adapter to use with each EPC device.
+You can also program the EPC devices using the Quartus II software and the appropriate configuration device programming adapter.